-For more information about the pylon API and the pylon Viewer, see Section 3.1 on page 38.
+For more information about the pylon Viewer, see Section 3.1 on page 30.

-12.13 Trigger Delay
+12.14 Trigger Delay

 The trigger delay feature lets you specify a delay (in microseconds) that will be applied between the receipt of a hardware trigger and it becoming effective.